 Global inflation moderated significantly this year and the global economy continued to recover-a process that has been named "Soft Landing".
-However, inflation in most countries remained high. the year included declines in energy prices and in the prices of food products-partly due to the easing of supply-side constraints that were due to the consequences of the Russia-Ukraine war, and to the normalization of the supply chains.
+However, inflation in most countries remained high.

 Inflation excluding food and energy, which serves as a key indicator of core inflation, also moderated around the world, but less so than the headline CPI.
 One of the main drivers of core inflation worldwide was demand pressures in view of the tight labor market.
 Among the forces that worked to reduce demand pressures were the tight monetary policies implemented by the central banks in order to curb inflationary processes, as well as the dissipation of the impact of expansionary fiscal policies implemented by many countries following the COVID-19 crisis.
 Long-term inflation expectations globally remained anchored, and also acted as a stabilizing force.